MoMI-G/MoMI-G/README.md

 ## Dataset

-This demo includes the genome of the [CHM1 dataset](http://eichlerlab.gs.washington.edu/publications/chm1-structural-variation/), that is a human pseudodiploid genome.
-They identified insertions, deletions, and inversions, so we converted from the list of SVs into a variation graph with our custom scripts.
+The demo includes the genome of the [CHM1 dataset](http://eichlerlab.gs.washington.edu/publications/chm1-structural-variation/).
+CHM1 is a human hydatidiform mole cell line dataset so that we can assume all SVs are homozygous.
+They identified insertions, deletions, and inversions against hg19, so we converted from the list of SVs into a variation graph with our custom scripts.
 Alternatively, you can employ your own dataset with the following procedure.

 ### Adapt your own dataset